 While I’m in the general area for the holidays, I made it a point to visit Bandon and take care of a few odds and ends in this new golf mecca.
-I’ve played the four main courses at Bandon Dunes Golf Resort in the past, but I came back to round out the short courses, as well as the mysterious Bally Bandon Sheep Ranch (scroll down if you are primarily just interested in that review).
+I’ve played the four main courses at Bandon Dunes Resort in the past, but I came back to round out the short courses, as well as the mysterious Bally Bandon Sheep Ranch (scroll down if you are primarily just interested in that review).

 I drove up Sunday morning and got a relatively early start at the resort…